shaekuronen/grunt-ejs-static/README.md

 Conditionally required options are path_to_layouts.

-If layout paths are specified in data.json (recommended), not necessary.
-If layout paths are not specified, ejs_static falls back to searching the dir specified by path_to_layouts.
+If layout paths are specified in data.json (recommended), options.path_to_layouts is not necessary.

-If there is global data in the data.json file, then global_data option necessary.
-If no global data, not necessary.
+If layout paths are not specified, ejs_static falls back to searching the dir specified in options.path_to_layouts.

 ```js
 grunt.initConfig({